Restraint reduction

 4. Restraint is never therapeutic

-If you are interested in reducing your own or your staff's use of restraint, take a look at our training courses to learn more effective and humane ways to de-escalate challenging situations.
+If you are interested in reducing your own or your staff's use of restraint, take a look at our training and coaching options to learn more effective and humane ways to de-escalate challenging situations.